1864 Maryland gubernatorial election

 The 1864 Maryland gubernatorial election took place on November 8, 1864.
 Incumbent Union Party Governor Augustus Bradford did not run for re-election.
 Union Party candidate Thomas Swann defeated Democratic candidate Ezekiel F. Chambers.

-The Union Party was a faction of the Maryland Democratic Party which supported the Lincoln administration.
+The Union Party was a Southern Unionist political movement which supported the Lincoln administration.
+Most Unionists were former Whigs who had joined the Know Nothing movement in the 1850s, while a minority were Radical Republicans or War Democrats.
 The party supported the re-election of Abraham Lincoln under the banner of the National Union Party.

 Swann took his oath of office on January 11, 1865, but by a provision of the 1864 State Constitution, he did not actually become Governor until January 10, 1866.